There Are No Silly Questions

 Can homeschoolers get into elite colleges?

 Homeschoolers can and have been accepted to elite colleges like the Ivy League schools, MIT, Caltech, and Stanford.
-This Business Insider article, for example, tells the story of a homeschooler accepted to Harvard University.
+This Crimson article, for example, reports about homeschoolers accepted to Harvard.
 Homeschoolers have a fantastic opportunity to shine in college applications simply for being who they are.
 However, as you already know, there are no guarantees in the college application journey.
 Many students have the necessary test scores, GPA, and extra-curriculars to catch the eye of admissions officers.
 What homeschoolers can do is to carve a path and tell a unique story that is completely their own.
 Like any student, a homeschooler should think carefully before placing all bets on reach schools like elite colleges.
 Our task is to help you and your child to draw up a realistic list of reach, match, and safety schools so that your child has the highest chance of being accepted to the college that fits them best.

 Can homeschoolers get into University of California schools?